Speak to a local memory care advisor 24/7: (888) 595-9951

 Second Spring South

-Second Spring South specializes in providing Alzheimer’s care in Chittenden county, Vermont.
-It can accommodate a maximum of 8 elderly residents.
-Second Spring South offers luxurious amenities that include community dining, promoted socialization and activities and programs that lower anxiety to any seniors who reside in Westford, VT and nearby areas.
-Second Spring South is situated at 1071 Vt Route 15, 05679 zip code and can possibly allow Medicaid and Medicare to cover some fees associated with its care.
+Second Spring South is known for providing dementia care services in Chittenden county, Vermont.
+It can accommodate a maximum of 8 senior citizens.
+Second Spring South offers luxurious amenities that include customized care plans, help with grooming and getting dressed and assuring proper meal intake to any seniors with dementia who reside in Westford, VT and nearby areas.
+Second Spring South is located at 1071 Vt Route 15, 05679 zip code and may allow Medicaid and Medicare to pay for some fees associated with its care.

 Cathedral Square Senior Living